DonHulieo/duff/README.md

 It also imports the default Lua math functions, so you can use it as a drop-in replacement for the default math library.

+*This is a shared module, and can be used on both the client, server and shared enviroment.*

 #### Importing the math Module

 ```lua